TEAMMATES/teammates/docs/development.md

 ```sh
 docker-compose up -d
 ```
-For more information refer to the [Docker Documentation](https://docs.docker.com/compose/reference/)
+For more information on Docker, you may wish to refer to the [Docker Documentation](https://docs.docker.com/compose/reference/).

 ### Starting the dev server